Dragonmystic707/exalted-reincarnated/docs/index.md

 order: 1
 ---

+**Note: I'm halting development of Exalted Reincarnated.
+I am proud of what it is and what has been developed, but it is an endless amount of work and I wish to regain my free time.**

 Exalted Reincaranated is a fan-made, top-to-bottom mechanics rewrite of the [**Exalted System**](http://theonyxpath.com/category/worlds/exalted/) by Onyx Path Publishing.
 While the setting is fascinating, compelling, and contains great thematics, the mechanics supporting the setting are overcomplicated, and ultimately fall short of delivering on its thematics.